 I went gluten-free a couple years ago, after realizing I had a gluten intolerance.
 (And was officially diagnosed in early 2016 after an EGD and colonoscopy – not fun.)
-My symptoms included headaches, a rash, acne and constant stomach aches.
+My symptoms included headaches and migraines, a rash, acne and constant stomach aches.

 Since making that discovery, I’ve been avoiding gluten (I’ll admit, I slip up) and working on healing my body so that I can one day eat it without problems.

 Through a lot of trial and error, I’ve learned that going gluten-free is pretty simple (remember, simple does not necessarily mean easy) and there are a few things to do to aid in your success:

 How to go gluten-free

 Get Rid of the Gluten

 This may seem like a given, but it’s important to say.
 If you’re trying to go gluten-free, get all gluten-y products out of your house!
 Or you will be tempted to eat them.
 And then you’ll find yourself curled up in a ball in your closet, scratching the rash that’s just flared up again.
 Not that I’m speaking from experience or anything …

 If getting rid of gluten isn’t possible (if you’re the only one in your family going gluten-free), try to put all of those products in one place that’s out of your way.
 Out of sight, out of mind.
 Or at least, out of sight.

 If you’re not already, this is a great time to start reading labels.
 Generally, if a food is labeled gluten-free, it’s safe, but there are a lot of foods that may have gluten in them, that you’re probably not aware of.